ypriverol/biodocker-web-source/docs/content/biodocker-history.md

 In 2013, [Docker](https://en.wikipedia.org/wiki/Docker_(software\)) became a more stable framework and rapidly grows in the IT community, amount developers, software engenders, etc. In 2015, we started BioDocker as a community-driven project to standardize the way we develop, deploy and use bioinformatics software.

+In 2015, two new developers become members of the project [Saulo Alves](https://github.com/sauloal) and [Björn Grüning](https://github.com/bgruening) (from Galaxy Team) moving forward the project into a community-driven initiative.

 BioDocker has received an special attention from Mass-Spectrometry and Proteomics community.
 At the moment of writing (June 2016) BioDocker Provides more than [20 ready to use containers](https://github.com/BioDocker/containers).